Krunal2838/Predicting_Car_Price/README.md

 - The manufacturer needs to consider engine efficiency, size of the car, body type, and fuel efficiency when placing the car in various pricing tiers.
 - Consumers will be able to determine if the price of a car is reasonable given the car's technical aspects.

+This project is for educational purposes.
+The dataset is publicly available and used for learning machine learning workflows.